Kitsunay/evolve-idle-automation/README.md

 - Auto-Energy - Simple priority list???
 - Auto-Building shouldn't purchase if building queue is not empty (to allow for manual priritization)
 - Auto-Research shouldn't purchase if research queue is not empty (to allow for manual priritization)
-- Automation progression, to inform players what they need to do to unlock the next automation + information about how the automations work should be available within the game
+- Automation progression, to inform players what they need to do to unlock the next automation + information about how the automations work should be available within the game window